International Hybrid-Technical

-An actionable international AI governance solution utilizing blockchain, collaborative
+An actionable international AI safety governance solution for frontier AI development utilizing

 Mission Statement